 Jack Miles is chair of the Tax practice group.
-Jack has more than 35 years’ experience in representing a wide variety of international and domestic clients in tax matters, with a particular focus on domestic and cross-border mergers and acquisitions, foreign investment in the U.S., U.S. investment abroad, corporate taxation, real estate and partnership taxation, telecommunications taxation, state and local taxation and tax controversy (including Foreign Bank and Financial Accounts voluntary disclosure).
+Jack has more than 40 years’ experience in representing a wide variety of international and domestic clients in tax matters, with a particular focus on domestic and cross-border mergers and acquisitions, foreign investment in the U.S., U.S. investment abroad, corporate taxation, real estate and partnership taxation, debt and bankruptcy restructuring, telecommunications taxation, state and local taxation and tax controversy.

 Brooklyn Law School, adjunct associate professor of international tax law, 1994–1995

 Represented a U.K. asset management firm in connection with its acquisition of a U.S. venture capital and private equity firm.

-Represented the majority shareholder in connection with the sale of an E.U.-based telecommunications carrier.
+Represented the majority shareholder in connection with its sale of an E.U.-based telecommunications carrier.

 Represented an Italian apparel company in connection with the formation of a U.K. joint venture with a U.S. apparel company.

-Represented a publicly traded Italian corporation in connection with its acquisition of several U.S. corporations.
+Represented a publicly traded Italian corporation in connection with its acquisition of multiple U.S. corporations.